dgreif/ring/README.md

 * `hasSiren`: does this camera have a siren
 * `isDoorbot`: is this camera a doorbell

+## Examples

-See the `examples` directory for additional code examples.
+See the [examples directory](examples) for additional code examples.
+For a full project example, see https://github.com/dgreif/ring-client-example

 ## Refresh Token